Does Heating Olive Oil Make It Unhealthy? (Answered)

 “Olive Oil Is Unhealthy For Cooking“– A Common Myth

-There’s a common myth out there that cooking on olive oil makes it unhealthy because it releases some toxic compounds when heated.
+There’s a common myth out there that cooking olive oil makes it unhealthy because it releases some toxic compounds when heated.
 That’s all a myth and is actually debunked in many recent kinds of research.

 In 2018, Acta Scientific Nutritional Health published research showing that extra virgin olive oil is safe when cooked to high temperatures, and not only that, it’s actually more chemically stable than many other oils that are used for cooking.